Answering Your Questions about Architectural Design

 Will your firm take on a smaller design project such as a renovation or addition?

-Jim Bell Architectural Design Inc. is accustomed to working with clients on a range of projects of varying sizes, from a new custom home to a smaller renovation or addition to your existing home.
-We serve clients from our offices in Ottawa and Pembroke, or anywhere in between throughout the Ottawa Valley.
-Whether you are considering a small renovation or an extensive renovation and addition to your home, the quality of the architectural design will make a significant difference when it comes to aesthetics, flow, functionality and curb appeal.
-Jim and his team are happy to take on architectural design challenges of any size.
+Jim Bell Architectural Design Inc. welcomes the opportunity to work with clients on a range of projects of varying sizes, from a new custom home to a renovation or addition for your existing home.
+Generally speaking, you do not need to engage our firm for small renovation projects which do not require structural changes (e.g., replacing kitchen cabinets, flooring, lighting).
+We serve clients across Eastern Ontario and Western Quebec from our offices in Ottawa and Pembroke who are designing for renovations which will cost $200,000 and up to build out.
+For an extensive renovation or addition to your home, the quality of the architectural design will make a significant difference when it comes to aesthetics, flow, functionality, and curb appeal.

 How much does it cost to work with an architectural designer?

-Every project is unique and your fee is determined after gaining an understanding of your specific project.
+Every project is unique and your fee is determined after we gain an understanding of your specific project.
 Jim always begins with a 20-minute complimentary phone consultation.
-Jim will ask key questions and share his design process, and you will have an opportunity to ask questions about your project and next steps.
+He will ask key questions and share our design process, and you will have an opportunity to ask questions about your project and next steps.
 He will also provide a general estimate of design fees and potential build cost.
-After this call, if you think that Jim Bell may be a good fit for you, then we will schedule a site consultation.
+After this call, if you think that our firm may be a good fit for you, then we will schedule a site consultation.
 Following Jim’s visit to your property, we will prepare a written proposal which provides clarity and understanding about our process, services, costs and the benefits for you.
-So you are under no obligation until you accept this detailed proposal and sign the contract.
+Except for the site consultation fee (which will be applied to your retainer if you sign a contract with us) you are under no obligation until you accept this detailed proposal and sign the contract.

 Every project is different and just as we design a unique custom home or renovation for each client, we also work to prepare the best proposal for each client’s needs, budget and timeframe.
-Although most clients want to have the reassurance of a set fee contract, there is also an option to pay an hourly fee based on the number of hours Jim and the team spend working on your project.
+Although most clients want to have the reassurance of a set fee contract, there is also an option to pay an hourly fee based on the number of hours our design team spends working on your project.